Scar Healing, Size & Treatment After Joint Replacement Surgery

 Hip Replacement Incision

-With a hip replacement, you and your surgeon will choose between a posterior approach or an anterior approach.
-This will affect the location and size of your scar.
+Dr. Tiberi shares that, "with a hip replacement, the approach, or method and direction your surgeon gets into your hip, may affect the location and size of your scar."
 With an anterior approach, the incision will be down the front of your thigh.
-With a posterior approach, the incision will be behind the hip, down the outer buttocks.
+With a posterior approach, the incision tends to be behind the hip, down the outer buttocks, or lateral.
 Overall incision-size has to do with the approach, as well as do your BMI, gender, bone size and abnormalities, and whether this is a revision or primary surgery.

 Anterior Hip Replacement (Minimally-Invasive)

 In the anterior hip replacement, an incision is made down the front of the thigh, starting at the pelvic bone.
-This approach will have 1 or 2 smaller incisions made.
+This approach will have 1 smaller incision.
 This approach is more technically challenging for the surgeon due to the limited view.
 This approach is only suitable for patients who are: average or low body weight, and who don’t have any bone abnormalities.
 Although not for everyone and not popular with all surgeons, the incision and scar will be smaller.

 Average Scar Length: Approx. 3”-6”

-Like a traditional knee replacement, the posterior approach is the traditional catch-all hip replacement.
+Like a traditional knee replacement, the posterior approach can be thought of as the popular, "catch-all" hip replacement.
 In this approach, the incision is made behind the hip, along the buttock’s area.
 This surgery is performed with the patient on their side.
 In a traditional hip replacement, the gluteus maximus muscle (buttocks) is split, without a tendon being removed.
 This is the tried and true approach that is recommended for most patients.

 Average Scar Length: Approx. 8-10”